aradhya0530/Cosmetic-Ingredients-Analysis/README.md

 Content-
 We are going to create a content-based recommendation system where the 'content' will be the chemical components of cosmetics.
-Specifically, we will process ingredient lists for 1472 cosmetics on Sephora via word embedding, then visualize ingredient similarity using a machine learning method called t-SNE and an interactive visualization library called Bokeh.
+Specifically, I will process ingredient lists for 1472 cosmetics on Sephora via word embedding, then visualize ingredient similarity using a machine learning method called t-SNE and an interactive visualization library called Bokeh.